kay01-kwon/nmpc_drone/README.md

 - [x] Implement newton's method to estimate the orientational disturbance.

-- [ ] Make the test code and then check the time that it takes to compute the iteration.
+- [ ] Make the test code, check the error and then fix it.

+- [ ] Finally check the time that it takes to compute the iteration.

 ## Rotational kinematics and dynamics